-In March of 2012, Karuizawa students immersed themselves in the Whistler living experience and spent time with several Whistler Secondary youth ambassadors.
-Whistler students had the same opportunity to experience Japanese culture in October, when they visited Karuizawa.
+In March, Karuizawa junior high school students immerse themselves in the Whistler living experience and spend time with several Whistler Secondary youth ambassadors.
+In October, Whistler students have the same opportunity to experience Japanese culture when they visit Karuizawa.

 How to apply?

 The application process begins in February.
 Interested students are required to submit an application form and participate in interviews.